KoryNunn/gaffa-scope/README.md

 ## Properties (instanceof Gaffa.Property)

-### scope
+### triggerScope

-An object to add to scope that will be passed to children actions.
+An object to add to scope that will be passed to triggered actions.

 eg: